agenext/Translations/Languages/README.md

-# Todas Os Idiomas Estão Aqui
+# All Languages Are Here